bfenetworks/ingress-bfe/docs/en_us/ingress/rewrite.md

 ### Delete Query

-Use  `bfe.ingress.kubernetes.io/rewrite-url.query-delete`  to delete query params, the type of  `params`  should be list.
+Use  `bfe.ingress.kubernetes.io/rewrite-url.query-delete`  to delete query params.

 For example：

 ```yaml
 bfe.ingress.kubernetes.io/rewrite-url.query-delete: '[{"params": ["a"]}]'
 ```

+Value of `params` field should be the keys of removed queries, and the type of  `params`  should be list.

 Corresponding scenario：